THE B&G Reading List

-A couple of weeks ago, we made a request in the B&G Report for recommendations of books that would provide worthy reading for people who are interested in state and local government.
-We were gratified to get a number of responses (many of them having to do with cities, specifically).
+Periodically, we make a request in the B&G Report for recommendations of books that provide worthy reading for people who are interested in state and local government.
+We're back again, and are asking readers to send us new nominations.

 It’s important to note that we decided not to include books that were suggested by their own authors.
-While we know many of these authors personally and think their books were worthy of inclusion, it just didn’t feel like it was in the spirit of the effort to include books by recommenders who so obviously had a horse in the race.
-(You’ll note that we didn’t bring up our most recent book, about performance management, and so we’re playing by our own rules).
+While we know many of these authors personally and think their books were worthy of inclusion, it doesn't feel like it is in the spirit of the effort to include books by recommenders who so obviously had a horse in the race.
+(For example, we didn’t bring up our most recent book, about performance management, and so we’re playing by our own rules).

 Following are eight titles.
 We’ve linked them all to Amazon.com for ease of purchase if you’re so moved, but we’d like to encourage you (as much as we use Amazon.com ourselves) to consider patronizing your own local bookstore.